 Property held: Real property, received in satisfaction of church building loans receivable and where the Organization is actively marketing the sale of the property, is recorded at fair value at the time of transfer.
-There was no property received in satisfaction of church building loans received during the years ended December 31, 2022 and 2021, respectively.
-During July 2021, 700 Prospect Corporation listed the building that serves as the principal offices and a place of worship for the national setting for sale.
-Management determined that that the carrying value of the property held for sale at December 31, 2021, was not impaired and was sold for a gain during the year ended December 31, 2022.
+There was no property received in satisfaction of church building loans received during the years ended December 31, 2023 and 2022, respectively.

-Beneficial interest in trusts held by others: The Organization is the beneficiary of an income stream of funds held by others.
+Beneficial interest in trusts held by others: The Organization is the beneficiary of an income stream from funds held by others.
 These resources are not in the Organization's possession, nor under its control.
 These funds are irrevocable and are held and administered by outside trustees.
-The beneficial interest of funds held by others are reported at fair value and total \$14,182,363 and \$16,863,045 at December 31, 2022 and 2021, respectively.
-The Organization's beneficial interest in funds held and administered by others generated \$742,441 and \$774,185 of cash sent to the Organization for the years ended December 31, 2022 and 2021, respectively.
-These amounts are included in gifts, donations, and trust income on the combined statements of activities and changes in net assets.
+The beneficial interest of funds held by others are reported at fair value and total \$15,626,554 and \$14,182,363 at December 31, 2023 and 2022, respectively.
+The Organization's beneficial interest in funds held and administered by others generated \$640,766 and \$742,441 of cash sent to the Organization for the years ended December 31, 2023 and 2022, respectively.
+These amounts are included in gifts, donations, and trust income on the consolidated statements of activities and changes in net assets.
 In addition, the Organization serves as a custodian of funds for others.